Joeaculberson/GenerateSegaSaturnExes/README.md

 in order to use the %fn param I had to download the lastest version of Ice from their repo.

-Use this in the emulators.txt file
+Use this in Ice's emulators.txt file

 [Saturn]